Amelia5p/Rock-Paper-Scissors/README.md

 List of some issues that arose:

-- I had a curly bracket bracket in the wrong place so that my if statements were wrongly placed outside of the playGame function, fixed this by simply moving the bracket.
+- I had a curly bracket in the wrong place so that my if statements were wrongly placed outside of the playGame function, fixed this by simply moving the bracket.
-- The score would only get to 2 before the DOM would alert the winner before updating the results- make sure that the score is updated first, and then check for a winner after that, I fixed this by setting delay time.
+- The score would only get to 2 before the DOM would alert the winner before updating the results, I made sure that the score was updated first, and then check for a winner after that, I fixed this by setting delay time.
 - I did not write the code for media queries correctly, so therefore it was not being applied, after inspection I fixed the code.
 - The images in the computer and player's choice section when opened pushed content up, used display block to keep them from doing this as a fix.